afqueiruga/afqueiruga.github.io/_posts/2019-05-7-polynomial_regression.md

 1. Assert that our deep learning tools can capture more basic methods,
-2. Easily mplement new training methods that aren't just variations on stochastic gradient descent, and are possible application-specific,
+2. Easily implement new training methods that aren't just variations on stochastic gradient descent, and are possible application-specific,
 3. Implement new layers in natural, compiled code, that possibly don't have neat mathematical descriptions.

-Note how the entirity of linear regression was implemented in six lines of code, without sacrificing either expressibility or performance.
+Note how the entirety of linear regression was implemented in six lines of code, without sacrificing either expressibility or performance.
 I didn't have to do anything at all by hand beyond expressing the program that implemented the polynomial expansion.
 To be fair, my basis implementation is a little out-there